-The Tier 3 Student File Checklist was adapted from a document created by the PBIS Applications (www. pbisapps.org) Team for their Individual Student Information System, ISIS-SWIS, as part of the SWIS Suite.
+The Tier 3 Student File Checklist was adapted from a document created by the PBIS Applications (www. pbisapps.org) Team for for Individual SWIS (I-SWIS) as part of the SWIS Suite.
 The PBIS Apps Team designed the document to assist Action Teams in organizing a student's individualized FBA and BIP documents into a comprehensive monitoring and decision system (PBIS Applications Team, 2015).